 Rethink Password Expiration Policies

 Cybersecurity professionals across the country are suddenly changing their tune when it comes to password security.
 After decades of requiring that individuals constantly change passwords, some organizations are abolishing password expirations altogether.
-This change in policy is often accompanied by the deployment of multifactor authentication systems, which further bolster security.
+This change in password policy is often accompanied by the deployment of multifactor authentication systems, which further bolster security.
 But regardless of other security measures, evidence suggests that agencies’ security posture may not be improved much by maintaining policies that require frequent password changes.

 Computer scientists at Carleton University studied password expiration policies and concluded that the security advantage is “relatively minor at best, and questionable in light of relative costs.”
 A study of users at Carnegie Mellon University reinforced this finding when it discovered that users who are annoyed by the institution’s password policy are 46 percent more likely to have guessable passwords than their counterparts.